shibo-chen/markdown-cv/index.md

 __University of Michigan, Ann Arbor, MI__
 - Doctor of Philosophy in Computer Science and Engineering
 - GPA: 3.9
-- Qualification Examination Thesis: SimpleChisel: A Hardware Design Language for Component-Level Heterogeneous Designs
+- Qualification Examination Thesis: SimpleChisel: A Hardware Design Language for Component-Level Heterogeneous Design

 `2022 - now`
 __University of Michigan, Ann Arbor, MI__